 The Virgin branded businesses span multiple sectors: Travel & Leisure, Health & Wellness, Music & Entertainment, Telecoms & Media, Financial Services and Space.
-The strength, diversification and maturity of the portfolio enables the Virgin Group to realise certain holdings, reinvesting profits and proceeds from sales to support, develop and grow new and existing businesses.
+The strength, diversification and maturity of the portfolio enables the Virgin group to realise certain holdings, reinvesting profits and proceeds from sales to support, develop and grow new and existing businesses.

-The Virgin Management Companies are headquartered in London alongside Virgin.com Limited, which operates the Virgin website, social media and digital assets; Virgin Start Up Limited, which provides government-backed loans and other support to entrepreneurs, and Virgin Unite, our independent non-profit foundation uniting people and entrepreneurial ideas to create opportunities for a better world.
+The Virgin Management Companies are headquartered in London alongside Virgin Start Up Limited, which provides government-backed loans and other support to entrepreneurs, and Virgin Unite, our independent non-profit foundation uniting people and entrepreneurial ideas to create opportunities for a better world.